oroinc/documentation/commerce/admin_guide/shipping/shipping_method_for_quotes.rst

    c) Optionally, enter the **Overridden Shipping Cost Amount, USD** - a custom shipping cost that will be used instead of the one dynamically generated based on the shipping method selection.

-   d) To enforce using only the default Shipping method, enable **Shipping Method Locked** flag.
+   d) To enforce using only the default Shipping method, enable the **Shipping Method Locked** flag.

-   e) Tick the **Allow Unlisted Shipping Methods** box to allow using the shipping method that is already selected as a default one, even if it is disabled in this quote configuration.
+   e) Select the **Allow Unlisted Shipping Methods** check box to allow using the shipping method that is already selected as a default one, even if it is disabled in this quote configuration.

-.. stop

 .. include:: /img/buttons/include_images.rst
    :start-after: begin